Sonnenwerk/EDCopilotDialogueLibrary-MyFork/SpeechExtensions/Exobiology_Announcements.md

 - Sample collected, <Commander>.
 Just a short <$speciesRange> meter stroll to the next colony.
 Or a long jump... your call.
 - Good news: the first sample is yours.
 Bad news: there’s more walking involved.
 At least <$speciesRange> meters for the next scan.
 - Great start.
 Now move at least <$speciesRange> meters to the next colony—think of it as intergalactic cardio.
+- Excellent work on the first sample, <Commander>.
+Please proceed <$speciesRange> meters to locate a new colony

 #### **All-Business**
 - First sample collected.
 Move at least <$speciesRange> meters to locate the next colony, <Commander>.